operand/agency/README.md

-This will send the `list_files` action to the `Host` agent who will (after being granted permission) return the results back to `"Dan.WebApp.DemoSpace"` rendering it to the web user interface.
+This will send the `list_files` action to the `Host` agent who will (after being granted permission) return the results back to `"Dan.WebApp.DemoSpace"` rendering it to the web user interface as a message.

-Note the use of the fully qualified `id` of `Host.DemoSpace` used with the `to:` field
+Note the use of the fully qualified `id` of `Host.DemoSpace` used with the `to:` field.

 ## Broadcast vs Point-to-Point Messaging